ethical-se/ese-practices/practices/ESE-StoryValuation.md

 ### More Information

-Ethical values and ways to handle them are explained here:
+Ethical values <!-- and ways to handle them --> are covered in the following publication and online resources (selection):

 * The article ["Human Values as the Basis for Sustainable Information System Design"](https://research.wu.ac.at/ws/portalfiles/portal/19837176/Human+Values+as+the+Basis+for+Stustainable+Information+Systems+Design+%28Pre-print%29.pdf) has many more examples of values.
 * IEEE Std.
 7000 and literature on "Material Value Ethics" may help with prioritization: